samuelim01/tp/docs/UserGuide.md

 **Warning:**

-* If the previous command was `guest filter KEY_WORDS`, the `INDEX` refers to the index number shown in the filtered guest list.
+* If the previous command was a `filter` command, the `INDEX` refers to the index number shown in the filtered guest list.
 * Otherwise, the `INDEX` refers to the index number on the unfiltered guest list.

 </div>